China hits back at U.S. criticism over South China Sea 'restrictions'

-BEIJING China hit back on Monday at U.S. criticism that it restricts navigation and overflights in the South China Sea amid a festering marine territorial dispute with some of its neighbours.
+BEIJING China hit back on Monday at U.S. criticism that it restricts navigation and overflights in the South China Sea amid a festering marine territorial dispute with some of its neighbors.

 China claims most of the South China Sea, through which $5 trillion in ship-borne trade passes every year.
 The Philippines, Vietnam, Malaysia, Taiwan and Brunei have overlapping claims..